thetascott/Snowflake-dbt/README.md

-# dbt Snowflake Data Warehouse Project
+# dbt Snowflake Data Warehouse Project (In Progress)

 Welcome to the **dbt Snowflake Data Warehouse Project** repository!
 This project demonstrates a modern ELT data pipeline using dbt and Snowflake, following industry best practices in data engineering and analytics.